TAOISM: Three Approaches to Power and the Taoisms That Follow

 4. Handle any anomalies that come up on the following question by looking at the anomaly more closely.

-”Do you have any reservations about honoring and helping your parents?”
+”Do you have any reservations about flourishing and prospering?”

 If the anomaly does not resolve then review the precept as well as all the exercise steps above to see if anything was missed.
 Then do step 4 again.
 When there is no anomaly go to step 5.